White House confirms adviser reassigned after disagreeing with President Trump

 “We allowed that hostile takeover to happen on our watch,” he wrote.
 “This individual recognized a moment of great disparity in the Republican base and, like cancer, attacked and spread, consuming everything in his path.”

-However, some of Trump’s closest aides have also criticized him in the past.
+However, some of President Trump’s closest aides have also criticized him in the past.

 Kellyanne Conway, now a top White House official, once said President Trump took advantage of “the little guy” to build his real estate empire.